abayleypublic/queue/README.md

 ### Dev

 This is a subdmodule pointing to resources I use for local development without having to run everything in containers.

+### Gateway

+The gateway fronts the backend service gRPC API with a UI friendly REST based implementation.

 ### MCP